New Zealand Fly Fishing Guides - Ben Kemp

 There are sound reasons for this distinctive regional phenomenon;

-• In general we have fewer, but much bigger fish per mile of water.
-The best of our rivers might boast a modest 500 fish per mile, but many of the mountain streams and rivers might only hold 10 fish per mile.
+• Many of the mountain streams and rivers hold few fish per mile.
 They are bigger, more alert and as wild as can be, with an almost uncanny ability to sense danger!.

 • Because there are fewer fish per mile, it becomes much more important to get a good cast to every fish encountered.
 As a rule, you only get one chance per fish - they are very unforgiving of poor presentation!

-• Water clarity is exceptional, especially in low summer flow periods, and wary brown trout can see out as well as the guide and his client can see in.
-Stealth is essential and fish will melt away unseen by the casual, careless approach of the average angler.
+• Water clarity is excellent, especially in low summer flow periods.
+A wary Mahseer can see out as well as the guide and his client can see in.
+Stealth is essential and fish will melt away unseen from the casual, careless approach of the average angler.

 In my opinion, most anglers would be very lucky to see 10% of the fish that are actually present - that goes for locals as well as visitors, and is perhaps the real key to the reason that 10% of the anglers catch 90% of the fish.